Ash-sc/vue-simple-upload/README.md

 # vue-simple-file-upload
-a simple vue file upload component use XHR
+a simple vue file upload component using XHR

 > vue file upload component use XHR